van001/lesscode-fp/README.md

 ```

 ### Functor ###
 Since functional programming is already about abstraction ( what to do, not, how to do), the proliferation of  [Category Theory](https://en.wikipedia.org/wiki/Category_theory) took it to the next level.

-Since many of the real-world problems are about transformation of one Group / Set of data into another, it was but natural.
+Many of the real-world problems are either about :
+- transforming one category of things to another,
+- achieiving those transformation sequentially or concurrently / parallelly.

 In category theory, Functor is a structure preserving transformation from one category to another.
 Since functor always produces another functor, composition is trivial.